vkkokko/oldenglishonline/README.md

 # Developer's Guide
 ## Installing and Running
-If you want to run Old English Online locally on your machine so you can use it offline or develop a new feature, you need to install it.
+To run Old English Online locally on your machine so that you can contribute content or develop a new feature, you must perform the following steps:

 1. Create a Github account [here](https://github.com/) or just login if you already have one.
 2. Download a git client, you can get the free GitKraken [here](https://www.gitkraken.com/).